Hello again! It is the blog How Unique Japan! How are you?

 If you have a chance to see Japanese dramas about old times (Age of Civil Wars), you will see the war scenes among different crowns.

-There would be many flags hanging on the soldier’s back or hoses, mainly around each territory, you could recognize unique emblems on the top of them.
+There would have been many flags hanging on the soldier’s back or hoses, mainly around each territory.
+You could recognize unique emblems on the top of them.

 So, each commander ensured which soldiers were on their side.